isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 As you can see, ring solving is an extremely powerful technique, capable of automating away hours of tedious proof work.
 But where does these magical powers come from?
 How can this possibly work?
-We will use the remainder of this chapter to explore that question, implementing our own ring solver in the process.
+Let's implement our own ring solver to explore that question.

 ## The Pen and Paper Algorithm

-The question is---how does any of this work?
-Is it built-in to the compiler, or is it something we could have written for ourselves?
-Fascinatingly, the answer is the latter.
-It's the sort of thing we can build for ourselves, which we will explore now.

 An interesting insight into how to solve this problem is to use the analogy of solving a maze.
 Not not the corn-maze sort, but the variety that comes on the